djweb01/Demo_GoogleMap/README.md

 4. Display the time zone and local time

-6. List up all search results with a pagination to allow 10 records maximum on each page
+6. List up all searching results with a pagination to allow 10 records maximum on each page

 6. Delete all selected records from the list